“YOU CAN EXERT NO INFLUENCE IF YOU ARE NOT SUSCEPTIBLE TO INFLUENCE”

 Trauma & Abuse

 The areas I have specialised in over the years include working with adults who have experienced childhood trauma and abuse.
-Working as Director in a specialist trauma service for fifteen years.
+I worked as Director in a specialist trauma service for eighteen years.
 I help people to heal from trauma by identifying the impact their earlier experiences have on their lives currently and by providing effective therapeutic strategies and resources to build their capacities to manage everyday life.